neil-rti/ros2_mp_latency/README.md

 This test will build 3 component types:
  - **ipcsource**: Publishes the build-selected data type to a named topic, at a given rate & reliability.
 The sample is timestamped before publication.
- - **ipcprocess**: Receives a sample from a named topic, adds timestamps to the sample then re-publishes on a named topic.
+ - **ipcwork**: Receives a sample from a named topic, adds timestamps to the sample then re-publishes on a named topic.
  - **ipcsink**: Receives a sample from a named topic, timestamps then computes latency at each step, writes results to:
     - A sequential log file for that test run.
     - A histogram file for that test run.